-The College is the oldest continuously operating two-year public college in the State of Washington, established in 1925 and currently averages approximately 2,721 full-time and part-time students per academic quarter.
-The College's main campus is located in Centralia, and serves Lewis and south Thurston counties with a population of approximately 80,000, and has a satellite campus in Morton.
+The College is the oldest continuously operating two-year public college in the State of Washington, established in 1925 and currently averages approximately 4,285 full-time and part-time students per academic year.
+The College's main campus is located in Centralia, and serves Lewis and south Thurston counties with a population of approximately 90,000, and has a satellite campus in Morton.